 With an uncomfortable exchange rate, it’s getting harder to find a good value family holiday abroad.
-You can make good savings by shopping around and using travel hacks such as: Finding the cheapest times to fly, booking family travel insurance and setting up Google alerts for favourable exchange rates to buy your currency.
+You can make good savings by shopping around and using travel hacks such as: Finding the cheapest times to fly, booking family travel insurance and setting up Google alerts for favorable exchange rates to buy your currency.
 But which destinations offer your family the best experience for great times and many happy memories?
+To help you plan your next vacation here is a list of fun and cheap family holiday destinations worldwide.

-If it’s a beach holiday you fancy then Spain is the obvious choice.
-And the destination popular with UK holiday makers since the advent of the affordable foreign holiday: the Costa del Sol.
-Fun and excitement for the adventurous kids (and the daring adults!) can be had at the many water parks such as Torremolinos and Mijaz where the water slides are up to 100m high.
+If it’s a beach holiday you fancy then Spain is the obvious choice, not a surprise the country is on many families’ bucket list.
+Adventurous kids (and the daring adults!) will find fun and excitement at the many water parks such as Torremolinos and Mijaz where the water slides are up to 100m high.
 The 22m drop for the highest Kamikaze in Europe certainly makes you giddy.
 If water sports aren’t your thing then don’t worry as there many multi-adventure parks and amusement parks.
 Experience thrills on the zip wires and a canter on one of the many horse riding tours.
-An added benefit is that, despite the Costa’s popularity, it doesn’t feel overcrowded due to the parks being well laid out.
+An added benefit is that, despite the Costa de Sol popularity, it doesn’t feel overcrowded due to the parks being well laid out.
 The miles and miles of sun-kissed sandy beaches are great for relaxing after all that excitement.

 The famous Greek island of Corfu has been a popular family destination for many years and offers many activities from exploring the fabulous architecture of Corfu Old Town, Sissi’s Palace, the Church of Saint Spiridon to the coastal delights of Kassiopi and Paleokastritsa Beach.
 The rocky coastlines and inlets lead down to beaches where more family activities take place.
 Children love going for rides in the glass-bottomed boats where they can see shoals of fish swimming by.
 It’s also an opportunity to see the fascinating underwater environment with its reefs and outcrops.